osilander/203.311/Week4/Week4.md

 ```bash
    : ; ` " ' \ / ! @ # $ % ^ & * ( ) + , ? [ ] { } | > <
 ```
-Look closely above and you will note the ";" is red - that's because the `bash` interpreter thinks it's a special character.
+Look closely above and you will note that several characters above are a different colour (e.g. ";") - that's because the `bash` interpreter thinks it's a special character.

 ### Back to the Topic at Hand - Conda